 A bonus DVD, Sammy Snake’s Lucky Day, provides a mini-introduction to classical piano music, particularly Beethoven’s.

-On June 5, 2020 Steinway & Sons will release Beethoven 4 Kids (STNS 30130) from concert pianist Andrew Rangell, a follow-up to the album Bach 4 Kids.
+On June 5, 2020 Steinway & Sons released Beethoven 4 Kids (STNS 30130) from concert pianist Andrew Rangell, a follow-up to the album Bach 4 Kids.
 The program begins with some shorter and simpler works, including Beethoven's beloved Für Elise and other characterful Bagatelles.

 Longer and more complex works follow, such as the Presto con fuoco from Sonata No. 18 in a thrilling performance and the transcendent Adagio movement of the Pathétique Sonata.